shioyama/invisible/README.md

 [gem]: https://rubygems.org/gems/invisible
 [travis]: https://travis-ci.com/shioyama/invisible

-Invisible allows you to quickly define method overrides in a module without worrying about messing up their original visibility.
-It does this in less than ten lines of code.
+Public?
+Private?
+Protected?
+Who cares!
+I just want to monkey patch that shit!

+No fear: Invisible has got your back!
+This little ten-line gem does away with the problem of maintaining original method visibility, so you can get on with your monkey-patching mayhem.

 ## Usage

 Suppose you are defining a module which will override a bunch of methods from some class (or module).
-Simply `extend Invisible` and you can ignore checking whether those methods are public, protected or private -- Invisible will take care of that for you!
+Simply `extend Invisible` and you can ignore checking whether those methods are public, protected or private -- Invisible will take care of that for you.

 Suppose this is the class we are overriding: